Thomas Hobbes

 In his early life, overshadowed by his father's departure following a fight, he was taken under the care of his wealthy uncle.
 Hobbes's academic journey began in Westport, leading him to the University of Oxford, where he was exposed to classical literature and mathematics.
 He then graduated from the University of Cambridge in 1608.
 He became a tutor to the Cavendish family, which connected him to intellectual circles and initiated his extensive travels across Europe.
 These experiences, including meetings with figures like Galileo, shaped his intellectual development.

 After returning to England from France in 1637, Hobbes witnessed the destruction and brutality of the English Civil War from 1642 to 1651 between Parliamentarians and Royalists, which heavily influenced his advocacy for governance by an absolute sovereign in Leviathan, as the solution to human conflict and societal breakdown.
-Aside from social contract theory, Leviathan also popularized ideas such as the state of nature ("war of all against all") and laws of nature.
+Aside from social contract theory, Leviathan also popularised ideas such as the state of nature ("war of all against all") and laws of nature.
 His other major works include the trilogy De Cive (1642), De Corpore (1655), and De Homine (1658) as well as the posthumous work Behemoth (1681).

 Hobbes contributed to a diverse array of fields, including history, jurisprudence, geometry, optics, theology, classical translations, ethics, as well as philosophy in general, marking him as a polymath.
-Despite controversies and challenges, including accusations of atheism and contentious debates with contemporaries, Hobbes's work profoundly influenced the understanding of political structure and human nature.
+Despite controversies and challenges to his reputation, including accusations of atheism and contentious debates with contemporaries, Hobbes's work profoundly influenced the understanding of political structure and human nature.